Mythologies of the Indigenous peoples of the Americas: Aztecs

 The Aztecs, who predominantly inhabited modern-day central Mexico, had a complex system of beliefs based on deities who directly affected the lives of humans, including those who controlled rain, the rising Sun, and fertility.
 Voluntary human sacrifice was a central piece to the order of the universe and human survival.

 The Aztecs viewed people as servants and warriors of the gods, whom were not merciful or generous, but all-powerful beings that needed to be fed and appeased in order to avoid disaster and punishment.
 Thus, the concept of human sacrifice emerged.
 This practice was not new and had been used in other cultures such as the Mayans, but the Aztecs made this their main event, so to speak, in their ceremonies.
-These sacrifices were mainly to appease the sun god.
+These sacrifices were mainly to appease the Sun God, Huitzilopochtli.

 Creation Myth

-According to the Aztecs, the creation of the earth started with a god called Ometeotl, otherwise known as the dual god, as they were made from the union of Tonacatecuhtli and Tonacacihuatl, whom the Aztecs believed were the lord and lady of their sustenance.
+According to Aztec belief, the creation of the earth started with a god called Ometeotl, otherwise known as the Dual God, as they were made from the union of Tonacatecuhtli and Tonacacihuatl, whom the Aztecs believed were the lord and lady of their sustenance.
 Tonacatecuhtli and Tonacacihuatl had four children: Xipe Totec, which translates to "the flayed god" in Nahuatl, is associated with the color red.
 He is the god of the seasons and all things that grow on the earth.
 Tezcatlipoca, which translates to "smoking mirror", is associated with the color black.
 He is the god of the earth and the most powerful of the four children.
 Quetzalcoatl, which translates to "plumed serpent", is associated with the color white.
 He is the god of air.
 Finally, Huitzilopochtli, which translates to "hummingbird of the south", is associated with the color blue.
 He is the god of war.